Sitecore-Hackathon/2020-Team-Horizon/documentation/README.md

 *Please Install Visual Studio 2017 Version 15.7 or higher as this project uses PackageReference

-Install Sitecore Experience Platform 9.3 Initial Release Clone project to 'C:\2020-Team-Horizon'
+1. Install Sitecore Experience Platform 9.3 Initial Release
+2. Clone project to 'C:\2020-Team-Horizon'<br>
-If you use another path, update the z.Project.Common.DevSettings.config Update the 'publishUrl' property in Local.pubxml to the target IIS folder Build the project from inside Visual Studio (which triggers HPP auto publish), or use the 'Local' publish profile in the Hackathon.TeamHorizon.Website project
+ <em>If you use another path, update the z.Project.Common.DevSettings.config</em>
+3. Update the 'publishUrl' property in Local.pubxml to the target IIS folder
+4. Build the project from inside Visual Studio (which triggers HPP auto publish), or use the 'Local' publish profile in the Hackathon.TeamHorizon.Website project
-Run Unicorn and sync all configurations
+5. Run Unicorn and sync all configurations

 ## Configuration